 Pupils at Redby Academy come from a range of socio economic backgrounds, the curriculum across the Academy is planned with these dynamics in mind, reflecting our local context and location near the coastline and next to a public park.
 This allows pupils varied opportunities to learn outside of the classroom.
 Redby Academy provides rich learning environments both within and beyond the classroom.
 The curriculum is broad, balanced and designed with pupils at the centre, offering provision to enhance knowledge, skills and cultural capital required for pupils to succeed now and in future life.

-The intent of the curriculum is to embrace and encourage a skill-based, question driven curriculum taught through quality first teaching with varied pedagogy in order to inspire: enquiry, creativity, problem solving, independence and self-motivation.
-Through engagement in learning, it is the aim pupils will ultimately ‘know more and remember more’.
+It is our intent, to embrace a knowledge rich, question driven curriculum; that encourages an enquiry approach, taught through quality first teaching and varied pedagogy, in order to inspire: enquiry, creativity, problem solving, independence and self-motivation.
+Through curriculum coherence and active engagement in learning, it is the aim pupils will demonstrate substantive knowledge and ultimately ‘know more and remember more’.

 A rich and varied programme of after school activities enhances the curriculum offer further, developing pupil interest, physical skills, confidence and social interaction in preparation for their future life and adulthood.